xmartlabs/react-template-xmartlabs/README.md

 * `pathParams`: A map of path params.
 Examples below.
 * `queryParams`: A map of query params.
 Examples below.

 It is highly encouraged that you use these helpers instead of the native ones of React Router.
 If you need more functionality, implement it on the helpers directly.
-Another useful helper is `goToPage`, which is a function that receives the same parameters.
-The difference is that you can use this function to imperatively trigger a route change.
+Another useful helper is the `useGoToPage` hook, which is a function that receives the same parameters.
+This hook replaces usage of the `useNavigate` hook.

 ### Creating a Route

 * Create a new page component on the `pages` directory.
 This component will serve as an entrypoint to the page.
 * Add a name for the new route on `src/routes/routes.ts`.
 Then, on the same file, add an entry to the routes object specifying the path and any other configuration of the route.
-* Add the name and related component to the RouteComponent dictionary on `src/routes/route-component.ts`.
+* Add the name and related component to the `RouteComponent` dictionary on `src/routes/route-component.ts`.

 And that's it.
 If you defined the path correctly you should be able to access the component on that route.
 There are already examples on all of these files, so you should be able to follow them.